Everything You Need to Know About 2018’s Hottest Home Interior Trend.

 - Speaking of walls, use iridescent wallpaper and transform your walls to accent walls in your foyer or study for that pop of colour.

 - Don’t forget the lights!
 Jewel-toned pendant lamps can be used for your dining space.
-You can complement this with iridescent dinnerware or you can go more subtle with just glasses, spoons and forks with a holograph effect.
+You can complement this with iridescent dinnerware or you can go more subtle with just glasses, spoons and forks with a holograph effect with Modern interior designs.

 - Who says function cannot meet fashion in the house?
 Use iridescent mosaic tiles as backsplash in your kitchen and add an element of glam to the otherwise usually bland functional area of your home.
 An iridescent glass-topped coffee table paired with a white leather sofa can effortlessly add that extra oomph in the living area just to name a few.